Measures of irrationality for hypersurfaces of large degree: Introduction

 is a rational mapping with then each of the fibres of $f$ spans a line in $\PP^{n+1}$ provided that $d \ge 2n+1$.
-They prove that these lines form a congruence of order one on $\PP^{n+1}$, meaning that a general point of $\PP^{n+1}$ lies on exactly one of the lines.
+Furthermore these lines form a congruence of order one on $\PP^{n+1}$, meaning that a general point of $\PP^{n+1}$ lies on exactly one of the lines.
 The main effort in \cite{BCD} was to use results on the classification of such congruences to show that $X$ must contain a rational curve when $n = 2$ or $n = 3$, which forces $X$ to be special provided that $d \ge 2n+1$.
-Our observation is that in arbitrary dimension $n$, whether or not $X$ contains a rational curve one can locate on $X$ a curve of gonality $\le n$.
-On the other hand, drawing on computations of the first author and Voisin in \cite{Ein}, \cite{Voisin} one easily proves that a very general hypersurface of degree $d \ge 3n$ does not contain a curve of gonality $\le n$, and Theorem \ref{BCP.Conj.Thm.} follows.
+The new point here is the observation that in arbitrary dimension $n$, whether or not $X$ contains a rational curve, one can locate on $X$ a relatively large subvariety covered by curves of gonality $e \le n$.
+On the other hand, drawing on computations of the third author and Voisin in \cite{Ein} and \cite{Voisin}, one can bound the dimension of a subvariety of small covering gonality in a very general hypersurface.
+Theorem \ref{BCP.Conj.Thm.} follows.
 The common thread in these arguments is that the invariants we consider are ultimately controlled by measuring the positivity of canonical bundles.

-In \S3 we discuss a few open problems.
-For example, it is natural to ask for extensions of the present results to other classes of varieties.
-More ambitiously, we feel that it would be very interesting to know whether any of the new techniques introduced in \cite{Kollar}, \cite{Voisin2} and \cite{Totaro} to study questions of rationality have any applicability here, or whether geometric or arithmetic connections such as those established in \cite{Abramovich}, \cite{HwangTo}, \cite{Lengths} for the gonality of curves extend to a higher-dimensional setting.
+In \S4 we present a number of conjectures and open problems.
+It turns out that the computations in \S 3 also lead to quick new proofs of results of Ran \cite{Ran} and Beheshti--Eisenbud \cite{BE} concerning varieties with many highly secant lines.
+These appear in the Appendix.

-The reader will see that the methods of the present paper are very elementary, and several of the ideas involved are at least implicit in earlier work such as \cite{LP}, \cite{F}, \cite{Bast}, \cite{BCD} and \cite{GP}.
+The reader will see that the methods of the present paper are rather elementary, and several of the ideas involved are at least implicit in earlier work such as \cite{LP}, \cite{F}, \cite{Kn}, \cite{Bast}, \cite{BCD} and \cite{GP}.
 However we have tried to pull things together in a natural way by focusing on a specific birational measure of positivity for the canonical bundle (Definition \ref{BVA}).
 We hope that this might help to lay the foundation for further work on what we consider to be an interesting circle of questions.

+In an earlier version of this paper, the last three authors proved the conjecture of \cite{BCD} under the stronger numerical hypothesis $d \ge 3n$, which the first two authors weakened somewhat in an appendix.
+Voisin subsequently showed us how to get this down to $d > \frac{5}{2}n$, after which the first two authors were able to prove Theorem \ref{BCP.Conj.Thm.} as stated above.\footnote{We note that David Yang independently gave the improvement to $d > \tfrac{5}{2}n$ of our original bound $d \ge 3n$.} The present paper represents a pooling of these efforts.